by Dan Oehlman, Service Charge Lead at Ad Esse Consulting

 Understandably, organisations have struggled to tackle the problem, which means that it often gets put in the ‘too hard to do’ box.

-Yet the scale of the problem – and the potentials rewards of tackling it – is colossal.
+Yet the scale of the problem is colossal – as are the potential rewards in tackling it.

-The service charge shortfall for 2020/2021 in social rented stock across all Private Registered Providers with over 1,000 units was 21%.
-Even reflecting costs which would be covered by the rental element due to tenure, this works out to be a £280 million annual shortfall.
-Enough to cover the cost of building over 2,400 homes a year.
+The service charge shortfall for 2021/2022 in social rented stock across all Private Registered Providers with over 1,000 units was 23%.
+Even reflecting costs covered by the rental element due to tenure, this is half a £billion annual shortfall: enough to cover the cost of building more than 5,800 homes a year.

 In leasehold and shared ownership, the issue is often far worse.
 Data, lease and legislation challenges are amplified, while customers increasingly challenge costs through enquiries, complaints, and First-tier Tribunals.